mastodon/mastodon/README.md

 - `rake mastodon:push:clear` unsubscribes from PuSH notifications for remote users that have no local followers.
 You may not want to actually do that, to keep a fuller footprint of the fediverse or in case your users will soon re-follow
 - `rake mastodon:push:refresh` re-subscribes PuSH for expiring remote users, this should be run periodically from a cronjob and quite often as the expiration time depends on the particular hub of the remote user
 - `rake mastodon:feeds:clear` removes all timelines, which forces them to be re-built on the fly next time a user tries to fetch their home/mentions timeline.
 Only for troubleshooting
-- `rake mastodon:graphs:sync` re-imports all follow relationships into Neo4J.
-Only for troubleshooting

 Running any of these tasks via docker-compose would look like this: